 Understanding Petrobras Brasileiro's Unusual Options Activity

-Shares of Petrobras Brasileiro (NYSE:PBR) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $12.04.
+Petrobras Brasileiro (NYSE:PBR) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $11.15 following the option alert.

 - Sentiment: BEARISH